Blog

 But the buck does not simply stop at training.
 Once these sops are digitized in this way they can be accessed for a range of maintenance processes as well.
 More than that, when IoT is connected this data can also be accessed and connected through AR, making it as quick and easy for the frontline worker to check on the status of the equipment as it is for the remote supervisor.
 It also combats the forgetting curve that workers often face with practical training, ultimately resulting in reduced downtime.

-Why Adopt a Connected Worker Solution?
+What Are the Advantages of Implementing a Connected Worker Solution?

 Now that we've thoroughly explored the essential components of a connected workers solution, let's delve into the compelling reasons why numerous companies are embracing this innovative approach.